ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/worked_examples.md

 env
 ```

-The `env` object now holds the photosynthetic environment, which can be re-used with
+The `env` object now holds the photosynthetic environment, which can be reused with
 different P Model settings.
 The representation of a
 {class}`~pyrealm.pmodel.pmodel_environment.PModelEnvironment` object (`env`) is
 deliberately terse - just the shape of the data - but the